pattontim/supermemo.js/README.md

 6. run `npm run build` to build the react app that SuperMemo will load

+7. delete all of the files in the ./cache folder to clear the innertube cache

-7. run `npm run ytjs` to start the video server
+8. run `npm run ytjs` to start the video server

 ### One of my extract timestamps wiped!?